-Once off the ship and in the arrival hall, you will simply wait your turn for a Customs and Border Patrol officer to check your travel documents to return into the United States.
-Some terminals have electronic kiosks that allow you to scan your passport, take a photo, and then continue on your way.
+Once off the ship and in the arrival hall, you will wait your turn for a Customs and Border Patrol officer to check your travel documents to return into the United States.
+Most terminals now have electronic kiosks that allow you to scan your passport or just take a photo and then continue on your way.
+It can literally take just minutes from leaving the ship until being out of the terminal.
 After that, you simply head outside to find your transportation from the cruise terminals.

 Frequently Asked Questions

 What time should I arrive for my cruise from Miami?

 When you book your cruise, you’ll be assigned a boarding time or given a window when the cruise ship boards at the port.
 For instance, Carnival lets you select a 30-minute boarding time of your choice.
 Other lines simply tell you that boarding is open from, say, 12:00 p.m. to 4:00 p.m.

 If you are given a boarding time, then obviously you should get to the port at this time.
 Entering the port, parking, and walking to the ship is usually pretty quick.
 For that reason, we suggest planning only about 10-15 minutes time extra.
 So if your boarding time is 1:00 p.m., then plan to actually get to the Port of Miami around 12:45.